devklick/GDMan.Net/README.md

 <br/>
 <br/>

+> [!IMPORTANT]
+> This is the legacy version of GDMan written in .Net.
+It will no longer be maintained.
+> The alternative can be found at https://github.com/devklick/gdman.

 ## Motivation

 While working with Godot on Linux, I find it a chore having to download new versions,